Co-theory of sorted profinite groups for PAC structures: Applications

-(which is an infinite, fintely generated and virtually free group, which is not free).
-By Theorem 4.6 from \cite{ozlempiotr}, we know that the kernel of the universal Frattini cover of the profinite completion of $G$ is not a small profinite group.
+(which is infinite, fintely generated, and virtually free, but is not free).
+By \cite[Theorem 4.6]{ozlempiotr}, we know that the kernel of the universal Frattini cover of the profinite completion of $G$ is not a small profinite group.

 Suppose that we are working with a stable $\mathcal{L}$-theory $T=T^{\eq}$ with quantifier elimination.
 Consider monster model $\mathfrak{C}\models T$ (as we did in the previous parts of this paper).
 We define the language $\mathcal{L}_G$ as $\mathcal{L}$ extended by unary function symbols $(\sigma_g)_{g\in G}$.
 We say that an $\mathcal{L}$-substructure $M$ of $\FC$ is equipped with a $G$-action if there exists a group homomorphism $G\to\aut_{\mathcal{L}}(M)$, in this case we can talk about an $\mathcal{L}_G$-structure $(M,G)$.
 Now, suppose that $(M,G)$ is existentially closed (in the sense of the language $\mathcal{L}_G$) among all $\mathcal{L}$-substructures of $\FC$ equipped with a $G$-action.